-The University College Student Council (UCSC) is a student group made up of students from University College.
-The UCSC represents University College students in the Undergraduate Student Government on various issues.
-UCSC also plans entertaining and educational events throughout the year to help students meet new people and to have fun.
-UCSC also provides funding for organizations that want to create programs, events, or initiatives that support University College students and their interests.
+The University College Student Council (UCSC) is a student organization made up of students from University College during their first and second years at IUPUI.
+UCSC represents University College students in the Undergraduate Student Government on various issues.
+UCSC plans entertaining and educational events throughout the year to help students meet new people, transition from high school to college, and learn more about the university.
+UCSC also provides funding for first-year seminars and campus events that support students throughout their first two years of college.